joshuar/go-hass-agent/README.md

     seconds.
 Via ProcFS.
     - Per network device/link and total.
     - Via netlink.
+  - You can ignore some devices from generating these sensors, see the `network_sensors_preferences.toml` file in the [configuration directory](#️-configuration-location).
 - CPU:
   - **Load Average (1/5/15 min)**.
 Updated ~every 1 minute.
 Via ProcFS.
   - **CPU Usage** (in %).
 Both total (all-cores) and per-core.
 Updated ~every 10